archiskhuspe/twitter-bot-detection/README.md

 public profile attributes.
 Four scikit-learn classifiers are compared in an analysis notebook; the best (a Decision Tree) is trained, pickled, and served through a small Flask web form.

-> **Academic team project.** Built as a college course (EDI) group project — not solo work.
-The
-> repository has been cleaned up and restructured for clarity and reproducibility.

 ## Features

 - Exploratory data analysis with missing-value, imbalance and Spearman-correlation checks.